 How to create a symlink

-Create a symlink (symbolic link) to reference another file or directory:
+Create a symlink (symbolic link) to alias another file or directory:

 ln -s <source> <destination>